E4crypt3d/Netless/README.md

 # Netless LAN Chat

-A private, secure, and blazing-fast local chat server for your home or office network.
+A private local chat server for your home or office network.
 No internet required, no data leaves your network.

 ## Features
 - 🔒 **Private & Secure**: Self-signed HTTPS encryption.
 - 🚀 **High Performance**: Real-time messaging and binary (file) broadcasting via WebSockets.
-- 💾 **No Logs**: Messages are not stored on the server (except user profile nicknames).
 - 📱 **Multi-platform**: Works on any device with a modern web browser.

 ---